propublica/timeline-setter/doc/doc.markdown

 # TimelineSetter <%= version %>

+TimelineSetter creates beautiful timelines.

-TimelineSetter is a command-line utility to create beautiful standards-compliant timelines from spreadsheets.
-It supports any range of time, from minutes to years, custom descriptions and arbitrary HTML in event cards.
-It creates fluid embeds that will look great in any sized container.
+It is a command-line utility that takes a [specially-structured CSV file](#csv) as input and outputs standards-compliant HTML/CSS/JavaScript.
+It supports any span of time from minutes to years, and supports multiple parallel event series in a single timeline.
+It can handle custom descriptions and even arbitrary HTML in each event "card."
+It creates fluid embeds that will look great at any width.

+TimelineSetter "bakes out" timelines, ready for uploading directly into your CMS, Amazon S3, or however you typically serve static files.
+It requires no server-side processing at all once you've generated a timeline.

+## How it Works

-The project is broken into two parts: a Ruby package (along with a binary) for generating the assets, and the Timeline HTML, CSS and JavaScript itself which are nearly identical for every timeline created.
-TimelineSetter will create a unique HTML page that embeds a JSON object with your data and package the stock CSS and JavaScript along with it to drop into pages.
-You can customize the CSS to match the look and feel of your site.
+The project is broken into two parts: a Ruby package (along with a binary) for generating the assets, and the HTML, CSS and JavaScript for the timeline itself, which are nearly identical for every timeline created.
+TimelineSetter will create a unique HTML page that embeds a JSON object with your data and packages the stock CSS and JavaScript along with it to drop into pages.
+You can [customize the CSS](#styling) to match the look and feel of your site.

 ## Dependencies

-TimelineSetter relies on ProPublica's Ruby gem [TableFu](http://propublica.github.com/table-fu/), as well as the JavaScript libraries Underscore and jQuery, all of which are either installed alongside, or packaged with the source.
+TimelineSetter relies on [TableFu](http://propublica.github.com/table-fu/), as well as the JavaScript libraries [Underscore](http://documentcloud.github.com/underscore/) and [jQuery](http://jquery.com/).
+All of these are either installed along with TableSetter, or packaged with the source.
+JQuery is loaded via Google's CDN.
 It has been tested with jQuery 1.4.4 and Underscore 1.1.4.

 ## Installation

-Install TimelineSetter through RubyGems:
+Install TimelineSetter through RubyGems on Unix-like OSes:

     gem install timeline_setter

+(Note: We haven't tested using the TimelineSetter tools on Windows even once, though the timelines themselves have been tested in modern browsers on Windows, Mac and Linux.)

 ## The \`timeline-setter\` command

-After TimelineSetter is installed, you should have the `timeline-setter` command available.
+After TimelineSetter is installed, the `timeline-setter` command should be available in your shell.
 The command looks for a CSV file to parse and outputs static assets.
-At any point, find help by running `timeline-setter` without any arguments, or by adding the `-h` flag.
+At any point, you can find help by running `timeline-setter` without any arguments, or by adding the `-h` flag.
 Run the command like so:

     timeline-setter -c /path/to/data.csv -o /path/to/output/directory